-- 1. Assess Cost Reasonableness Using a Predictive Cost Model - 2.
-Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits - 3.
-Address Systemic Cost Drivers
+- 1. Assess Cost Reasonableness

+- 2. Incent Cost Containment and Reductions in the Selection of Projects for Housing Tax Credits

+- 3. Address Systemic Cost Drivers

-Strategy 1: Assess Cost Reasonableness Using a Predictive Cost Model
+Strategy 1: Assess Cost Reasonableness

-We have developed a cost model that predicts a development's TDC per unit based on its characteristics.
-To develop the parameters for the model, we run a linear regression analysis on the inflation-adjusted costs and characteristics of the developments that the Agency financed between 2003 and 2016.
+Minnesota Housing assesses each development for cost reasonableness.
+An important tool for identifying high cost developments is our predictive cost model.
+The model predicts a development's TDC per unit based on its characteristics.
+To develop the parameters for the model, we run a multivariate regression analysis on the inflation-adjusted costs and characteristics of the developments that the Agency financed between 2003 and 2017.
 The analysis uses the historical data to assess the effect that each of the following factors simultaneously has on TDC per unit:

 - Activity Type:

 - New Construction

-- Extensive Rehabilitation2
+- Extensive Rehabilitation4

 - More Limited Rehabilitation

-- Combination of New Construction and Rehabilitation
+- o Combination of New Construction and Rehabilitation

-- Conversion/Adaptive-Reuse
+- o Conversion/Adaptive-Reuse

 - Building Type:

-- o Walkup
+- Walkup

-- Elevator
+- o Elevator

-- Townhome
+- o Townhome

 - Single Family Home/Duplex

-- o Other
+- Other

-2 This involves more extensive work on the interior, exterior, electrical, and mechanical systems of a property.
-"Extensive" versus "more limited" is determined by staff using internal definitions.
+4 This involves more extensive work on the interior, exterior, electrical, and mechanical systems of a property.

+[&]quot;Extensive" versus "more limited" is determined by staff using internal definitions.

 - Unit Size based on average number of bedrooms per unit in the development

 - Gross Square Footage

-- Amount of Non-Residential Space

 - Location:

 - Minneapolis or Saint Paul

-- o Suburbs in Twin Cities Seven-County Metro Area
+- Suburbs in Twin Cities Seven-County Metro Area

-- Greater Minnesota Large City3
+- Greater Minnesota Large City5

-- Greater Minnesota Regional Job Center4
+- Greater Minnesota Regional Job Center6

-- o Greater Minnesota Rural
+- Greater Minnesota Rural

 - Year Built

 - Garage Type:

 - o None

 - Above ground

 - Underground

 - Acquisition:

-- o Land
+- Land

 - Structure

-- o None
+- None

 - Financing:

 - Tax Credits

 - Number of Funding Sources

 - Special Costs:

-- Historic Preservation
+- o Historic Preservation

-- Environmental Abatement
+- o Environmental Abatement

 - Supportive Housing